1079805974/driver-i2c/README.md

 - The maximum buffer length for both send and receive is 20 bytes
 - Do not use address of 0 for a slave as the parameter 0 is to address master from the slave.
+- await I2C_REQUEST_DONE returns the number of bytes transmitted and the errorcode